Peter Thompson & Associates: Maine’s Leading Parking Lot Accident Attorneys

 - Drive slowly.
 Speeding in parking lots is a primary way in which people become injured.
 Always watch your speed and pay attention to where you are going while driving.

 - Make sure you are clear to either pull into a spot or back out of one.
 Drivers must take all reasonable steps to ensure that it is safe to pull into or back out of a parking spot This includes using your rear view and side mirrors, as well as getting out of your car, if necessary, to ensure that the “coast is clear” before proceeding.

 - Realize it can wait.
 Despite whether you are a driver or pedestrian, do not let distractions compromise your safety.
 If you receive a phone call or text, realize that it can wait until you are in a safe place.
 Wait to pull out of a spot before eating, opening a purchase, or using your cell phone, as it could mean the difference between life and death.

 If you have been injured in a parking lot-related car or pedestrian accident in the state of Maine, the experienced, knowledgeable, and highly qualified parking lot accident attorneys at Peter Thompson & Associates can help.
 We offer excellence of legal services to all parking lot accident victims, guiding you towards a full recovery.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation at one of our offices in Falmouth, Bangor, and Portland, or at an office meeting location in your town.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation at one of our offices in Falmouth, Bangor, and Portland, or at an office meeting location in your town.
 Home and hospital visits are also available.